IfLostart2per5/jovehp/README.md

 it have some errors, such:
   1: it doesn't recognize variables in for and for-every statements;

-  2: it throws syntax errors in uexpected situations;
+  2: it throws syntax errors in unexpected situations;

   3: it cannot declare variable in a function scope;